 - “Licensing Purpose” means in the ordinary course of the Client’s business and for the use(s) envisaged in the Supplier’s published marketing materials of the Hosted Services.

-- “Materials” means any tangible materials delivered by Supplier to the Client under this Contract or any SOW(s).
+- “Materials” means any tangible materials delivered by Supplier to the Client under this Contract.

 - “Minimum Term” means the period of years identified in the Order Form as the ‘Minimum Term’.

 - “MSA T&Cs” means these MSA Terms & Conditions.

 - “Order Form” means the foregoing ‘Services Order’.

 - “Services” means Set-up and Implementation Services, Supplier Software, Hosted Services and additional professional services from time to time upon the completion of a Statement of Work.

 - “Set-up and Implementation Services” means ‘Set-up and Implementation Services’ as described in the Order Form.